InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/siddhi.md

 ---
-permalink: /alchemy/
+permalink: /siddhi/
-title: "The Great Work"
+title: "Miraculous Abilities"
 excerpt: "Free Code for a Free World!"
 layout: single
 ---

 {% include base_path %}

-## Miraculous Abilities

 Within the Divine Sciences, the field of Applied Spiritual Technologies involves the manifestation of such abilities.